-- AMC the Annual Management Charge applicable to each fund represents the fee payable to the fund manager. - Additional expenses these are third party costs associated with the operation of a fund such as fees paid to the administrator, the custodian and the auditor and the costs associated with the use of third-party funds where these are used.
-The level of the additional expenses may vary over time. - Legal Structure an explanation of the different types of fund legal structures is provided in the Trustee's Investment Risk Policy document. - T Trade Date.
+- AMC: The Annual Management Charge applicable to each fund represents the fee payable to the fund manager. - Additional expenses: These are third party costs associated with the operation of a fund such as fees paid to the administrator, the custodian and the auditor and the costs associated with the use of third-party funds where these are used.
+The level of the additional expenses may vary over time. - Legal Structure: An explanation of the different types of fund legal structures is provided as an Appendix to the Investment Risk Disclosures document which has been prepared for the Trustee's Annual Report and Accounts. - T: Trade Date